Customs Bonds in Canada: The Complete Guide

 The 50% Rule

 Your bond amount equals 50% of your highest single month of duties and taxes (including GST/HST) over the preceding 12 months.
+This 50% threshold is set by CBSA policy — importers who choose a surety bond post half the security that a cash deposit would require.
 CBSA looks at each of the past 12 months, identifies the one with the highest total duties and taxes, and sets your bond at half that figure.

 Minimum and Maximum